Construction Accident Lawyer Houston, TX

 Despite the Risks, Construction Workers Deserve Safety

-Q: Is it better to apply for my workers’ compensation benefits or should I file a lawsuit?
+Is it better to apply for my workers’ compensation benefits or should I file a lawsuit?

-A: This will depend on your injuries, and a lawyer from John K. Zaid & Associates can help you determine which one is right for your situation.
+This will depend on your injuries, and a lawyer from John K. Zaid & Associates can help you determine which one is right for your situation.
 If your injuries are not extensive, for example, it might be beneficial to pursue a workers’ compensation claim to recover your medical bills and any lost time at work.
 On the other hand, if you believe a third party is responsible for your injuries or your injuries are extensive and life-threatening, we can advise you on how best to pursue a lawsuit.

-Q: Can I just sue my employer if I believe they were negligent?
+Can I just sue my employer if I believe they were negligent?

-A: In this scenario, you may be legally limited to pursuing a workers’ compensation claim over a lawsuit even if your employer was negligent.
+In this scenario, you may be legally limited to pursuing a workers’ compensation claim over a lawsuit even if your employer was negligent.
 However, a member of our team can go over the details of your case to determine the best course of action.

-Q: Can I sue my employer for a construction accident?
+Can I sue my employer for a construction accident?

-A: In most cases, a construction worker cannot sue the employer for injuries related to the job and must have their case handled through workers’ compensation benefits.
+In most cases, a construction worker cannot sue the employer for injuries related to the job and must have their case handled through workers’ compensation benefits.
 However, there are states that permit the worker to file a personal injury lawsuit for third party claims.
 Depending on where you live, you may have more or less options when it comes to legal action.
 A third party such as a manufacturer or supplier may be liable for the accident if the injury was caused due to malfunctioning machinery or tools.
 A Houston, TX construction accident lawyer can evaluate your case and determine the best legal options.

-Q: Can I also file a lawsuit and pursue workers’ compensation?
+Can I also file a lawsuit and pursue workers’ compensation?

-A: Yes.
+Yes.
 If you have already filed for workers’ compensation with your employer but believe a third party is also responsible for your injuries, we can pursue a lawsuit to recover more damages for your injuries.

-Q: What if my benefits are not enough?
+What if my benefits are not enough?

-A: Benefits may be awarded to the construction worker for the injury accident on a weekly or regularly scheduled basis.
+Benefits may be awarded to the construction worker for the injury accident on a weekly or regularly scheduled basis.
 But, more often than not these payments are not nearly enough to cover the costs associated with the condition.
 Weekly payments may be based on a set percentage of the worker’s earnings and severity of the injury.
 A company may have limitations, such as only necessary treatments related to the work injury are covered.
-If your benefits are not enough, you may want to meet with a Texas construction accident lawyer for advice on what you can do to increase the amount.
+If your benefits are not enough, you may want to meet with a lawyer for advice on what you can do to increase the amount.

-Q: What do I need to know about safety provisions?
+What do I need to know about safety provisions?

-A: There may be an instance where a third party is liable for construction-related injuries.
+There may be an instance where a third party is liable for construction-related injuries.
 Building owners, architects, equipment manufacturers or contractors may be responsible for accidents occurring as a result of insufficient safety provisions.
 General contractors, in addition to subcontractors, may be held accountable if they failed to:

 - Warn workers of potential hazards on the job site